cnt5bs/nowebdoc-gems/README.md

 # Author

 (C) 2016 Italo S. Vega (italo@pucsp.br).
 This software carries no warranty of any kind.
-(See COPYRIGHT for full copyright and warranty notices.)
+(See LICENSE for full license and warranty notices.)

 Sao Paulo, SP, Brazil